MicrosoftEduIndustry/STS/Document/School Survey Deployment Guide.md

 OneDrive Files & Azure AD Group Installation Options
 ---------------

-Before you can get started with installing the Power App and Flow you will need to upload files to OneDrive for Business and setup an Azure AD security group.
+Before you can install the Power App and Flow solution you will need to upload files to OneDrive for Business and setup an Azure AD security group.

 There are two different ways you can do this: